reputage/didery/docs/getting_started/getting_started.md

 This project depends on [python 3.6](https://www.python.org/downloads/).
 You will need to install it if you haven't already.

-Clone or download the source from the [didery Github repo](https://github.com/reputage/didery.git) and install from source with:
+Clone or download the latest changes from the source on the [didery Github repo](https://github.com/reputage/didery.git) and install from source with:
 ```
 $ pip3 install -e /path/to/didery
 ```
-Or intall through Pypi with:
+Or install through PyPi with:
 ```
 $ pip3 install didery
 ```